 - The game Rifts is set in a post-apocalyptic future where the entire Earth and surrounding space has basically become this.
 The game is further sub-divided into various other sub-settings, one of which, Phase World and the Three Galaxies, employs this trope in its purest form.

-- Warhammer 40,000: Warp storms are tears in spacetime through which the Warp can enter realspace, exposing anything inside or in close proximity to them to the raw stuff of Chaos.
-There are several around the galaxy, such as the Storm of the Emperor's Wrath, the Maelstrom, the Damocles Rift, and the goings-on in Sub-Sector Aurelia from Dawn of War 2, but by far the biggest and most well known is the Eye of Terror.
-It's a Warp rift the width of a galactic arm, centered around the former Eldar homeworlds and created as a side effect of the birth of [Slaanesh during the Fall of the Eldar.
+- The Eye of Terror is a Warp rift the width of a galactic arm, centered around the former Eldar homeworlds and created as a side effect of the birth of Slaanesh during the Fall of the Eldar.
 It serves as the home for several Chaos Space Marine forces, and many of the Imperium's most horrific battles have been fought near its borders as massive Chaos armies periodically pour forth from it to assault the galaxy.
 The Eldar Craftworld of Ulthwe is trapped in the Eye's gravity, locked in its outermost fringes, and the Imperial planet Cadia is located inside a relatively calm area called the Cadian Gate.
-Oddly enough, the creation of the Eye of Terror had the positive side effect of clearing out the rest of the Warp storms plaguing the galaxy at the time, making ftl travel possible for humanity again.
+Oddly enough, the creation of the Eye of Terror had the positive side effect of clearing out the rest of the Warp storms plaguing the galaxy at the time, making FTL travel possible for humanity again.